 Expert help from the Fund

-The Fund provides cybersecurity and data incident response coverage to members of our Property and Liability programs.
-Members that suspect they have been the target of cybercrime should call the Fund immediately at 855.295.8344 to report a claim.
+The Fund provides Privacy and Information Security coverage to members with Liability coverage.
+In addition to notifying the IRS, Fund members that suspect they have been the target of cybercrime should call us immediately at 855.295.8344 to report a claim.
 Members that have questions about cybersecurity education or consultation are welcome to contact Privacy and Cyber Risk Consultant Lucas Anderson at email@example.com or 512.505.2893.